nightmode/feri/docs/advanced/unique-file-types.md

 /source/_two.js
 ```

-Not too hard and if we are working with other developers, they will see the CONCAT file and know what is going on.
-No need to consult a build tool's configuration.
+Not too hard to setup and if we are working with other developers, they will see the CONCAT file and understand what that means when source folder changes are published to the destination folder.

-Oh and if you are thinking of nesting `.concat` files, please read [concatenate responsibly](edge-cases.md#concatenate-responsibly) first.
+At this point you might be wondering if you can nest `.concat` files and if so, please read [concatenate responsibly](edge-cases.md#concatenate-responsibly) first.

 ### Source Maps

-Assuming an option like `config.sourceMaps` is enabled, CONCAT files will generate source maps for JS and CSS files like `all.js.concat` and `all.css.concat`.
+Assuming an option like `config.sourceMaps` is enabled, CONCAT files will generate source maps for JS and CSS files like `fileName.js.concat` and `fileName.css.concat`.

 ## Brotli (BR)

 ### Enabling Brotli

 Feri comes ready to create BR compressed versions of files to live alongside their respective destination files.
 This is great if your web server can serve precompiled Brotli files to clients that support it.
-Less work for your web server and even better compression than Gzip.
+Less bandwidth required for your web server and better compression than Gzip.

 To enable Brotli compressed versions of your destination files, add the following to your [custom config file](custom-config-file.md).